ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

     ```bash
     kubectl get service frontend-external | awk '{print $4}'
     ```
-   Note: You will get a list of IP addresses, each representing the IP address of a node.
+   **Note:** You will get a list of IP addresses, each representing the IP address of a node.
 This means that the application is available through the IP addresses of all nodes.

 4. Open your favorite browser and navigate to:
     ```bash
     http://<external_IP>
     ```
+   **Note:** It may take a few minutes for the platform to be online.

 ## K3s - System Services
 Refer to the detailed documentation for deploying the monitoring stack in your K3s infrastructure: